gideonfu55/Student-Management-System/README.md

 2. Include failed courses option (branched) within selection in Option 7.
 3. Option to add new courses to module.
 Option to add instructors with relationship to course.
 4. Expanding this into a Full-Stack project with UI and security features.
-5. Refactoring required for 3 layer design.
+5. Refactoring required for 3 layer design - inclusion of repository and rearrangement of methods required.

 Things that I tried (hopefully) to improve on: